 Christine is an active member of USEF, USEA, and USHJA.

 Marisa is our newest addition to the team!
 A rider herself, she has brought four of her adorable paint ponies with her.
 We’re looking forward to having her with us for a long time!
 When she’s not teaching or riding her horse, Dexter, she can be found wrangling her four kids… and her husband!

 Adam has been part of the Full Moon family for quite a few years now.
 He can just about always be found somewhere on the property, whether he’s caring for the horses at Goose Barn or fixing something the horses have broken!

 Ashley joined Full Moon Farm in 2017, with no horse experience beyond annual childhood trail rides.
 Since then, she has gone from helping in the office a few hours a week to running the barn full-time.
 From scheduling lessons to serving as show secretary at our Horse Trials, Ashley has a hand in just about everything around the farm.
-If she’s not taking care of the horses or the office, she can be found training her mini Oliver (the cutest horse in the world!) or learning to ride a horse.
+If she’s not taking care of the horses or the office, she can be found training her mini Oliver (the cutest horse in the world!), bonding with her new mare Willow, or learning to ride.

 Ashley has a BA in Psychology and Spanish from Goucher College.

 Grace grew up at Full Moon Farm, with her mother (Karen) as her first instructor.
 Grace is an experienced eventer and polo player.